 According to article 14.01 of your CUPE 4600 (Unit 1) Agreement, there are two different categories of TA training.
 The first is compliance training.
 This training is mandatory, one-time training that you must complete in the first 4-6 weeks of employment.
 After completing the training, you will be compensated, one time only, for 5 hours of pay at the regular TA rate (see article 23).
-Currently, there are three mandatory AODA training modules, the Workplace Violence and Harassment Prevention module, and the Worker Health and Safety Awareness module.
-Please read Human Resources’ detailed frequently asked questions on compliance training for details on the specific training requirements and payment.
-The Educational Development Centre (EDC) also provides a detailed description of compliance training.
-Note that the list of modules that constitute compliance training will continue to change.
-Questions on compliance training should be directed to Human Resources.
+For more information, please click on this website and also click on this web page.

 There are a number of options for TAs looking to earn their voluntary paid pedagogical training hours:

-- Grad Navigate hosts professional development and wellness workshops and they all count towards pedagogical training hours.
+- Professional Development and wellness workshops and they all count towards pedagogical training hours.

 - Carleton Central lists workshops, teaching talks, and department specific training under the ‘TA Training’ tab.

-- On the Educational Development Centre (EDC) website, the TA Support Website lists details on workshops, alternate and self-directed training options, including peer feedback, peer mentoring, TA articles, and online workshops.
+- On the Teaching and Learning Services (TLS) website, the Teaching Assistants page lists details on workshops, alternate and self-directed training options, including peer feedback, peer mentoring, TA articles, and online workshops.

 - Students should also talk to their departmental administrators and Graduate Chairs to ask whether their department has a TA mentor, and whether they offer department specific training.

 The process for capturing session attendance is largely manual.
 It may take up to 2 weeks to see your pedagogical training reflected on your TA training transcript.
 If 2 weeks have passed and your attendance at the session is still not showing up on your TA Transcript, then it is time to contact someone.
-If your session was with the EDC (held in 404 or 422 Dunton Tower), please contact the EDC directly.
+If your session was with the TLS, please contact TLS directly.
 If your session was with Co-Op and Career Services, Student Affairs, Health & Counselling, or Mitacs, please contact FGPA directly.
 If you don’t know which department hosted your session, then you should contact the session facilitator directly.
 Please note: You are strongly encouraged to track your progress independently of the TA Management System in order to ensure its accuracy.
 In the event of a discrepancy, you are responsible for ensuring your training is captured in Carleton Central.

 TA Leave From Duties

-Under some circumstances, you may choose not to work as a TA for a term and subsequently request a leave from your TA duties, once you have priority, to the Dean of Graduate and Postdoctoral Affairs.
+Under some circumstances, you may choose not to work as a Priority TA for a term and subsequently request a leave from your TA duties.
 Leaves can be requested for the following reasons: